Teens of Denial

-Teens of Denial is the tenth album by American indie rock band Car Seat Headrest, released on May 20, 2016 through Matador Records.
-The album is the band's first to be recorded in a studio, is their only album to be recorded with an outside producer, and serves as their first album of newly written material for Matador, following their compilation album Teens of Style (2015).
+Teens of Denial is the tenth studio album by American indie rock band Car Seat Headrest, released on May 20, 2016 through Matador Records.
+The album is the band's first to be recorded in a studio, is the first of two albums to be recorded with an outside producer, and serves as their first album of newly written material for Matador, following their compilation album Teens of Style (2015).

+The album was re-recorded with minor changes, and released on May 20, 2026 as Teen of Denial (Joe's Story).

 Background

 Writing for Teens of Denial began in 2013, shortly after the release of Car Seat Headrest's eighth album, Nervous Young Man.
 Due to the previous album's length and complexity, lead singer and songwriter Will Toledo decided to focus on writing music that was more straightforward and easier to perform live.
 Toledo would go on to describe Teens of Denial as a bildungsroman, adding that, "I wrote it during a period in my life where I was not feeling a lot of love.
 Its tone and content reflect that.
 I made it because that's what I do – records have always marked the various phases of my life, and I needed to get out of this one, so I needed to make a record."
 The album was heavily influenced by Toledo's time in college at The College of William and Mary in Williamsburg, Virginia, but also drew influence from the life of Frank Sinatra and Ernest Becker's 1973 book, The Denial of Death.

 In an interview with Uproxx, Toledo noted that it took two years to finish writing the album, as he wanted the songs to flow together coherently.
 Outtakes from this period were released on the 2014 EP, How to Leave Town.